'I was in shock' | Austin Aquarium visitor says lemur jumped on her shoulder, leaving her bleeding

 Overall, we strive to ensure a safe and enjoyable visit for all our guests while simultaneously fostering an understanding of the importance of preserving our precious ecosystems."

-"As the rabies control authority for the city of Austin and Travis County, we have responded to 5 different bite incidents at the Austin Aquarium between 2018 and 2022," the Field Services Manager at Austin Animal Center said when asked about the facility's past.
+"As the rabies control authority for the City of Austin and Travis County, we have responded to five different bite incidents at the Austin Aquarium between 2018 and 2022," the Austin Animal Center's field services manager told KVUE when asked about the facility's past.

-After Dickerson's encounter with the lemur, she visited the Emergency Room to get antibiotics.
+After Dickerson's encounter with the lemur, she visited an emergency room to get antibiotics.
 Her plan is to see a specialist when she returns home to Kansas to make sure she's not susceptible to any infections.

-KVUE also accessed inspection reports and enforcement for the Austin Aquarium on the USDA's website.
-Last year, two incidents involved biting occurred: one involving a lemur and another from a kinkajou.
+KVUE also accessed inspection reports and enforcement for the Austin Aquarium on the U.S. Department of Agriculture's website.
+Last year, two incidents involving biting occurred: one involving a lemur and another involving a kinkajou.